passcod/how-to-fall-to-the-dark-side-in-10-minutes-and-save-jerks-from-themselves/04-stay.md

 Well, there was the problem of this waking nightmare.
 When faced with an impossible situation, what to do?
 Observe, predict, experiment, be bold, be prepared to run like hell.
-Oh, Master Skywalker had better words for it, and tried to impart lessons that were a bit more, um, Jedi-like, but that was what it usually boiled down to.
+Oh, Master {{Skywalker}} had better words for it, and tried to impart lessons that were a bit more, um, Jedi-like, but that was what it usually boiled down to.

 Observe: dying caused her to wake up.
-Killing B— the bastard in anger caused her to wake up.
-Leaving the planet... or perhaps it was because Master Skywalker had killed B— the bastard?
-Sylla hadn't really been around to figure it out, at the time.
+Killing B— the monster that was B— the bastard in anger caused her to wake up.
+Leaving the planet... or perhaps it was because Master {{Skywalker}} had killed B— the bastard? {{Sylla}} hadn't really been around to figure it out, at the time.

 Speaking of which: it had been... she glanced at the chrono.
 Two hours since waking up.
 And she hadn't woken up again, which meant B— _the bastard_ was